Dog Services

 All dogs in Clackamas County must be licensed

-• Within 30 days of moving to the county.
+• Within 30 days of moving to the county

-• dog information (name, age, color, breed)
+• Dog information (name, age, breed, color)

-• proof of spay or neuter (if applicable)
+• Proof of spay/neuter (if applicable)

-• method of payment
+• Payment method

 License time periodSpayed/neutered dogFertile dog